 What Every Attorney Needs to Know about Escrow Accounts, IOLA, and Ethics

 Handling attorney trust accounts is a large part of the practice of law in New York.
 Statewide, attorneys maintain over 48,000 IOLA accounts in approximately 200 banking institutions.
 Every New York lawyer who handles client funds must maintain an IOLA account.
 Lawyers must use an IOLA account for qualifying funds, unless he or she uses an account that will generate compute and pay net interest to the client (net of all bank fees and the lawyer's or law-firms related services).
-A New York lawyer may not place qualifying funds in a non-interest bearing account. www.iola.org.
+A New York lawyer may not place qualifying funds in a non-interest bearing account.
+For additional information, visit www.iola.org.

 4.0 MCLE Credits | Available for immediate download